marialyk77/World_Economic_Indicators_and_Greek_Economic_Crisis/README.md

      * *Regional Groupings*: ZZE.AS: Asia | ZZF.EAP: East Asia and Pacific | ZZG.ECA: Europe and Central Asia | ZZH.LAC: Latin America and Caribbean | ZZI.SA: South Asia | ZZJ.SSA: Sub-Saharan Africa | ZZK.WORLD: World Aggregate

+     * **The [region]**: The region **Middle East & North Africa (MENA)** was missing from the dataset.
+As a result, countries that normally belong to MENA were incorrectly assigned to other regions.
+For example:
+          A. Algeria: Initially assigned to "Asia" instead of "Middle East & North Africa (MENA).

+          B. Israel: Initially assigned to "Europe and Central Asia" instead of "Middle East & North Africa (MENA).

+          C. Egypt: Initially assigned to "Asia" instead of "Middle East & North Africa (MENA)

  ### HDI Cleaning Process

   #### Step 1:

    * The [ISO 3] contained the HDI Groupings and Regional Groupings.
 Taken that we have dedicated columns for the [hdi codes] and for [regional categories], I filtered out the corresponding rows from the [ISO 3].

+   * The [country]: Some country names were simplified for consistency and ease of use.
+For example, "Iran, Islamic Rep" was renamed to "Iran".
+This was done to standardize names and ensure uniformity across the dataset.

    * The [hdicode] column contained a total of 15 blank rows.
 To maintain consistency, I replaced the blanks with Null, and then with N/A. In addition, I replaced the more general categories: Low, Medium, High, Very High with the more informative codes as found earlier in the [ISO 3] (VHHD, HHD, MHD, LHD).